samuelgozlan/amplitude-dev-center/docs/analytics/apis/taxonomy-api.md

 }
 ```

-Note that Taxonomy API requires your account to be on the **Enterprise plan** or have the **Govern add-on** enabled, so if your subscription does not qualify, the call will result in a `404 Bad Request`.
+The Taxonomy API requires an **Enterprise plan**  account or the **Govern add-on** enabled.
+If your subscription doesn't qualify, the call results in a `404 Bad Request` response.

 ### Update user property